 We’re in complete agreement: being in the trees can be a remarkably inspiring and empowering experience.
 We are overjoyed that generations of campers will be able to dream, play, and learn in Zac’s Space Crab.
 Thank you for a magical build, Zac and Camp Southern Ground!

-And thank you to the many collaborators, subcontractors, and vendors who made the Space Crab come to life!
+And a huge thank you to the many collaborators, subcontractors, and vendors who made the Space Crab come to life!

 To the trees!